 Who is Adar in The Rings of Power?
 Terrifying villainous orc leader, explained

-JRR Tolkien readers will have a hard time remembering him from the books
+JRR Tolkien readers will have a hard time remembering him from the ‘Lord of the Rings’ books

-The Lord of the Rings: The Rings of Power just introduced a terrifying villain.
+The Lord of the Rings: The Rings of Power just introduced a terrifying new villain.

 Viewers of episode three watched on as the new character, named Adar, entered the fold.